- Asking current college students questions on your visit to campus can give you some unique insight into the school.

 3. Try To Find Someone with Your Major

 If possible, try to find someone who is a junior or senior in your intended major.
-They can give you some valuable insight into your future studies.
+Look around an academic building corresponding with your major, and search for a student who can give you honest insight into the classes, coursework, internships, etc. revolving around your prospective field.
+There’s no better insight than from someone who’s living through your intended college experience right now!
 Ask questions about their career goals, why they chose the major, what they think of the classes so far, and any professors they recommend.

 4. Don’t Go Anywhere You’re Not Allowed